lukehsiao/CribSense/docs/setup/sw-setup.md

 TODO: Detail what each of the configuration parameters does.

+TODO: Link to video describing the calibration process.

 ## Software Architecture Details

 The software for processing a video stream is implemented as a state machine that cycles as shown below.
 There are currently six states that manage all of our processing steps.
 Our state machine logic is called each time a new frame is read from the camera.